- Personal

 - Business

-If your home is in a designated Special Hazard Flood Area, your mortgage lender likely requires flood insurance.
+If your home is in a designated Special Flood Hazard Area, your mortgage lender likely requires flood insurance.
 If not, you’re off the hook, right?
 Well, from being required to purchase flood insurance, yes.
 But from a flood?
-You can’t be certain.
+Don’t bet on it.

-In the United States in 2023, there were 28 weather disaster events with losses exceeding $1 billion each, including four significant flooding events, 19 severe storms and two tropical cyclones.1 About 90% of all U.S. natural disasters involve flooding, and the Federal Emergency Management Agency (FEMA) says just one inch of floodwater can cause as much as $25,000 in damage to a home.2 Sounds to us like flood insurance is not only a good idea — it’s necessary to be fully protected.
+In the United States in 2024, there were 27 weather disaster events with losses exceeding $1 billion each, including one significant flooding event, 17 severe storms and four tropical cyclones.1 About 90% of all U.S. natural disasters involve flooding, and the Federal Emergency Management Agency (FEMA) says just one inch of floodwater can cause as much as $25,000 in damage to a home.2 Sounds to us like flood insurance is not only a good idea — it’s necessary to be fully protected.

 Does my homeowners insurance cover flood damage?